-Micro- and nano-scale manufacturing has been the subject of research and industrial focus over the past 20 years.
-Traditional lithography-based technology forms the basis of micro-electro-mechanical systems (MEMS) manufacturing, but also precision manufacturing technologies have been developed to cover micro-scale dimensions and accuracies.
+Micro- and nano-scale manufacturing has been the subject of research and industrial focus over the past 25 years.
+Lithography-based technology forms the basis of micro-electro-mechanical systems (MEMS) manufacturing, but precision manufacturing technologies have also been developed to cover micro-scale dimensions and accuracies.

 |· Micro & Nano Manufacturing Technologies & Applications

 ||· Machining Technologies for Moulds & Microparts